sodascience/metasyn/docs/source/developer/GMF.rst

 Generative Metadata Format (GMF)
 ================================

 At the core of ``metasyn`` lies its ability to :doc:`generate </usage/generating_metaframes>`, :doc:`export</usage/exporting_metaframes>` and :doc:`import</usage/exporting_metaframes>` statistical metadata for a given dataset, which can then be used to :doc:`generate synthetic datasets </usage/generating_synthetic_data>`.
 To achieve this, ``metasyn`` uses the Generative Metadata Format (GMF), an open source format (available on `GitHub <https://github.com/sodascience/generative_metadata_format>`_) designed to store statistical metadata for tabular datasets.
-The GMF standard is designed to be modular and extensible,  with more distributions and privacy enhancing mechanisms.
+The GMF standard is designed to be modular and extensible,  with more distributions and privacy-enhancing mechanisms.
 Due to its open nature, GMF can be used by other software too.